 Please take your time and explore the site!
 If you get lost, use the search box at the top or ask our community for help by commenting at the bottom of the article you’re reading.
 And we’d love it if you’d pass CanineJournal.com along to all of your pet-loving friends!

-Our web community goes far and wide beyond this website and we are proud to offer you some awesome cute photos, funny dog quotes, pup training tips, dog food reviews and more wherever you may want to hear from us on social media.
-Join our pack today and let’s get started sharing all the puppy love!
+Our web community goes far and wide beyond this website, and we are proud to offer you some awesome cute photos, funny dog quotes, pup training tips, dog food reviews, and more wherever you may want to hear from us on social media.
+Join our pack today, and let’s start sharing all the puppy love!

-We are located in beautiful Winston Salem, North Carolina.
+We are located in beautiful Winston-Salem, North Carolina.
 If you need to reach us via snail mail, please can contact us at 380-H Knollwood St, #165, Winston Salem, NC 27103.
-However, we prefer to save trees so we suggest that you try our contact form first.
+However, we prefer to save trees, so we suggest you try our contact form first.

 Your Testimonials Keep Our Tails Wagging

-We love reading how we have helped you live a happier, healthier life with your dogs.
-Here are just a few of the testimonials that our readers have shared with us over the years.
-If this web community has helped you in any way, please leave a comment below letting us know so we can add them here.
+We love reading about how we have helped you live a happier, healthier life with your dogs.
+Here are a few testimonials our readers have shared with us over the years.
+If this web community has helped you in any way, please leave a comment below, letting us know so we can add them here.
 And thank you for your continued support – helping you and your dog live a better life together is why we do what we do every single day.

 Thank you for all the help!
 My dog has starting to eat grass this morning and I was afraid that grass can affect the dog’s diet.
 So I went to CanineJournal.com and I found out why he was eating grass! 🙂 Thanks a lot! – Crystal